metacpan/metacpan-cpan-extracted/distros/G/GraphViz2-Parse-ISA/README.md

 # Scripts Shipped with this Module

-## scripts/dependency.pl

-Demonstrates graphing an [Algorithm::Dependency](https://metacpan.org/pod/Algorithm::Dependency) source.

-Outputs to ./html/dependency.svg by default.

 ## scripts/parse.isa.pl

 Demonstrates combining 2 Perl class hierarchies on the same graph.

 Outputs to ./html/parse.isa.svg by default.
+Change this by providing a format argument (e.g. `svg`) and a filename argument.

-# Thanks
+# THANKS

 Many thanks are due to the people who chose to make [Graphviz](http://www.graphviz.org/) Open Source.